springtype-org/springtype/README.md

   - material-ui
     - ripple
     - UI elements
+  - end-to-end-test
+    - @EndToEndTestSuite and @EndToEndTest want to be working
+    - Adapter for TestCafe
+    - Write end-2-end tests for web components

 - Write documentation for all modules (inline)
 - Write a developer guide like facebook did with react-create-app